Chicken Coop shed essentials

 Sharing is caring!

-When setting up a chicken coop in a shed, there are a few key elements you will want to include both inside and out.
-This list of chicken coop shed essentials will help you create a coop that will allow your chickens to be happy and healthy all year long.
+This list of chicken coop shed essentials will help you transform your old shed into a new and efficient coop right in your own backyard.
+Keep this list near so you can create a space that will allow your chickens to be happy and healthy all year long.

-When raising chickens, it is important to set up a home that will keep them safe, warm, and dry so they can flourish.
+When raising chickens, it is important to set up a home that will keep them safe from predators, warm in the winter, and dry in the summer so they can flourish.

 chicken coop shed essentials.

-But before you start shopping and renovating, there are a few essential items that need to go on your list.
-This article will cover all the must-haves for setting up the perfect chicken coop so you can transform that old shed into a new backyard coop your chickens will love.
+This article will cover all the must-haves for setting up the perfect chicken coop so you can

 Chicken Coop shed essentials

-The main parts of a chicken coop shed are food, water, shelter, and protection.
-Knowing each part will help you decide what items to include.
-You will also need to take into account a few other factors:
+A chicken coop is broken into four parts, food, water, shelter, and protection.
+Knowing the role that each part plays will help you decide what items to include.

-1. How much room you have – this will determine the size tool you can house comfortably inside the coop.
+1. Inside Space – This will determine the size tool you can house comfortably inside the coop.

 chicken feeder

-Chickens love to eat often throughout the day.
+Chickens are one of those animals that love to eat often throughout the day.
 For that reason, continuous feeders are a great addition to have in a coop.
-You can make a feeder using a large clean bucket or you can purchase one that is ready to start using right away.

 Over the last ten years, I have tried almost every feeder out there, and my favorite is the galvanized steel hanging feeder.